sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 ## Connect to TabPy

 Tableau is a business intelligence company that produces powerful software for interactive data visualizations.
-Tableau has become a household name in the business world at a rapid pace.
-Their software allows for simple creation of interactive dashboards that reduces the amount of time for the end-user to reach viable insights.
-Although basic Tableau requires no coding experience, this limits the power of the software in regards to tasks pertaining to data science.
 TabPy is a Tableau extension that can import python code into Tableau dashboards, bridging the gap between business intelligence and data science.
 This extension will be used to deploy the fitted logistic regression function into the Tableau dashboard so the end user can modify the patient health parameters, so a likelihood metric can be returned.

 Connecting Tableau to TabPy is relatively pain free after [installation](https://github.com/tableau/TabPy).
 Afterwards, run startup.sh (located in the TabPy-server folder) in the terminal to initiate the TabPy instance listening on localhost port 9004.
 Also ensure TabPy is [properly configured](https://www.tableau.com/about/blog/2016/11/leverage-power-python-tableau-tabpy-62077) in Tableau Desktop under Help > Settings and Performance > Manage External Connection.